jiangxincode/simian-maven-plugin/README.md

 There is a `maven-simian-plugin`(http://maven.apache.org/archives/maven-1.x/plugins/simian), however it can be used in maven 1.x only, so I write the `simian-maven-plugin` for maven 2+.

-This project is not fully finished, but spring is coming.

 ## How to Use

 `maven-simian-plugin` has transparent dependency of `simian`, but `simian` is not a free software.
 Therefore there is not a package in maven center.